[Unicode] Technical Reports

 The linkification process for URLs is already fragmented — with different implementations producing very different results — but it is amplified with the addition of non-ASCII characters, which often have very different behavior.
 That is, developers’ lack of familiarity with the behavior of non-ASCII characters has caused the different implementations of linkification to splinter.
 Yet non-ASCII characters are very important for readability.
 People do not want to see the above URL expressed in escaped ASCII:

 For example, take the lists of links on List of articles every Wikipedia should have in the available languages.
-When those are tested with major products, there are significant differences: any two implementations are likely to linkify those differently, such as terminating the linkification at different places, or not linkifying at all.
-That makes it very difficult to exchange URLs between products within plaintext, which is done surprisingly often — definitely causing problems for implementations that need predictable behavior.
+When those links are tested with major products, there are significant differences: any two implementations are likely to linkify those differently, such as terminating the linkification at different places, or not linkifying at all.
+That makes it very difficult to exchange URLs between products within plain text, which is done surprisingly often — definitely causing problems for implementations that need predictable behavior.

 This inconsistency causes problems for users and software companies.
 Having consistent rules for linkification also has additional benefits, leading to solutions for the following reported problems: